Do the items on your action lists tell you what actually needs to be done?

 That’s fairly abstract, I know, so an example here will help.
-Take, for example, the person who wants to write a business plan.
-Often times, when I look at their action item for this, what shows up is something like “TPS Report.”
+Take the person who wants to write a business plan.
+Oftentimes, when I look at their action item for this, what shows up is something like “TPS Report.”

-Now, imagine that they look at this list 3 weeks later.
+Now, imagine that they look at this list three weeks later.
 How likely is it that they’ll remember what they were supposed to do with the TPS Report?
 Was it to review it?
-To edit it?
-To start it?
-To get some help on it?
-To send it to Manager Rob?
+Edit it?
+Start it?
+Get some help on it?
+Send it to Manager Rob?

 Rather than doing whatever they were supposed to do, they’re now trying to figure out what they were supposed to do.
 All of this may sound obvious, but take a look at your action lists and see where these types of problems show up.

 I use “action lists” rather than “To-Do lists” or “task lists” because sometimes we’re talking about tasks and other times we’re talking about projects and objectives that need to be completed.
 The same rules apply; an action is an action and you always complete the big things through discrete actions anyway.

 Here are some great ways to write better action items: